laktek/jQuery-Smart-Auto-Complete/README.markdown

 ## Usage

-In the header section of your HTML page add two script tags referencing to core jQuery and smart autocomplete plugin.
+In the header section of your page, add two script tags referencing to core jQuery and smart autocomplete plugin.
 It should look similar to code below:

     <script src="jquery.js" type="text/javascript"></script>
     <script src="jquery.smart_autocomplete.js" type="text/javascript"></script>